skyscrapers/docker-images/README.md

 Docker image containing the [awscli](https://github.com/aws/aws-cli) and `jq`.
 Based on alpine.

+We were originally using the [mesosphere/aws-cli](https://github.com/mesosphere/aws-cli) image, but it is now quite outdated.
+Our image is built on every new release of the `awscli` pip package.

 ## kops

 Apline based docker image containing the [`awscli`](https://github.com/aws/aws-cli), [`kops`](https://github.com/kubernetes/kops) and [`kubectl`](https://github.com/kubernetes/kubectl).